The History of Cross of Glory: A Story of God’s Mission

 by Laura Uzzardo

 1983: Groundbreaking signals beginning of building process.
 Worship was held in the new building (15626 S. Bell Road) for the first time on Christmas Eve.
-(This is now the vacant building located to the north of the Homer Jr High School.)
+(This is now the Greek Orthodox church located to the north of Homer Jr High School.)

 1984: The new building was dedicated.
 Pastor Wayne Koetz preached for the dedication.
 He observed that there was no carpet yet on the floors, and said how that reminds us how the church is ever building and changing.
 The first Halloween party for the community held.
 It was attended by almost 200.
 The congregation began to recognize its place as a community church for families.

 1985: A lot happened in this year.
 A contemporary service became part of the new worship routine.
 A logo was designed and a sign was built to give visible identity.
 Also in this year, a new name and mission statement were approved.